kazuki43zoo/pdf-diff-commands/README.md

 ### Bulk comparing

-This tool support to bulk comparing by specifying two directories.
+This tool support the bulk comparing by specifying two directories.
-If you want to use the feature, please use 'diff-dir' command instead of 'diff-file' command.
+If you want to use this feature, please use 'diff-dir' command instead of 'diff-file' command.

 #### Skip comparing